MefhigosetH/pinguino-nsi-installer/README.md

 * Download and install all the third party software dependences for the Pinguino IDE.
 * Try to avoid download software that is allready installed on the machine.
 * Many control points and check to ensure correct data.
-* Installer size: Only 300Kb !
+* Installer size: 1.45 MB.
 * Multi-language: English and Spanish supported.
+* Install automatically the proper device drivers.

 ### Requirements